Louis Comfort Tiffany: Early career

-Tiffany started out as a painter, but became interested in glassmaking from about 1875 and worked at several glasshouses in Brooklyn between then and 1878.
+Although Tiffany started out as a painter, he became interested in glassmaking from about 1875 and worked at several glasshouses in Brooklyn until 1878.
 In 1879 he joined with Candace Wheeler, Samuel Colman, and Lockwood de Forest to form Louis Comfort Tiffany and Associated American Artists.
-The business was short-lived, lasting only four years.
+The business lasted only four years.
 The group made designs for wallpaper, furniture, and textiles.
-He later opened his own glass factory in Corona, New York, determined to provide designs that improved the quality of contemporary glass.
-Tiffany's leadership and talent, as well as his father's money and connections, led this business to thrive.
+In 1881, Tiffany did the interior design of the Mark Twain House in Hartford, Connecticut, which still remains.